aashka-trivedi/nombank-support-identification/README.md

 4. Model 1 arg: Model trained with word-related and distance-related features, which has knowledge of the predicate and all arguments
 5. Model 2: Trained with word-related features, distance related features, and transparent-noun related features.
 The model only has knowledge of the predicate
 6. Model 2 arg: Model trained with word-related and distance-related features, and transparent-noun related features which has knowledge of the predicate and all arguments
+7. Model 3: Trained with word-related features, distance related features, transparent-noun related features, and support verb related features.
+The model only has knowledge of the predicate
+8. Model 3 arg: Model trained with word-related and distance-related features, transparent-noun related features and support verb related features which has knowledge of the predicate and all arguments